 In her position as Senior Editor with The Old Farmer's Almanac, Mare-Anne assists with the preparation and coordination of the Almanac as well as The All-Seasons Garden Guide.

 Mare-Anne, who joined the Almanac in 1992, was also a key player in the planning and launching of The Old Farmer's Almanac's award-winning Web site, Almanac.com.

 In her spare time, Mare-Anne loves to garden and always plants a large home garden with a variety of flowers and vegetables.

 Born in Sweden, Mare-Anne graduated from Lund University with a degree in social work, and did graduate work in Minneapolis where she learned computer programming.
 She currently lives in the small New England town of Munsonville.

-Jack Burnett is the Copy Editor for The Old Farmer's Almanac, as well as for all associated products such as the All-Seasons Garden Guide, calendars, and journals.
+Jack Burnett is the Managing Editor for The Old Farmer's Almanac, as well as for all associated products such as the All-Seasons Garden Guide, calendars, and journals.
 An editor of books and magazines since 1974, he has previously served the Almanac as a freelance editor, fact checker, and photo researcher.
 Jack is also a writer, whose published work includes a Christmas story in the November/December 2002 issue of Clipper, the in-flight magazine of Pan Am, and a weekly column in a British newspaper.